DaveBackus/Data_Bootcamp_Book/graphs1.md

 We can change all of these things, just as we can in Excel, but that's the starting point.

 **Example (line plot).**  Enter the statement `us.plot()` into an IPython cell and run it.
 This plots every column of the dataframe `us` as a line against the index, the year of the observation.
-The lines have different colors; we didn't ask for this, it's built in.
+The lines have different colors.
+We didn't ask for this, it's built in.
 A legend associates each variable name with a line color.
 This is also built in.

+**Example (single line plot).**  We just plotted all the variables -- all two of them -- in the dataframe `us`.
+To plot one line, we apply the same method to a single variable.
+The statement `us['gdp'].plot()` plots GDP alone.
+The first part -- `us['gdp']` -- is the single variable GDP.
+The second part -- `.plot()` -- plots it.

 **Example (bar chart).**  The statement `us.plot(kind='bar')` produces a bar chart of the same data.

-**Exercise.** Show that the statement `us.plot.bar()` produces the same output.
+**Exercise.** Show that the statement `us.plot.bar()` produces the same bar chart.

 **Example (scatter plot).** In a scatter plot we need to be explicit about `x` and `y`.
 We'll use `gdp` as `x` and `pce` (consumption) as `y`.
 The general syntax for a dataframe `df` is `df.plot.scatter(x,y)`.
 In this case we use
 ```python
 us.plot.scatter('gdp', 'pce')
 ```
-The scatter here is not far from a straight line: consumption and GDP go up and down together.
+The scatter here is not far from a straight line; evidently consumption and GDP go up and down together.

 **Exercise.** We have lots of choices for dressing this up.
 Use the IPython help by typing `us.plot?` in an empty cell and running it.
 What arguments/parameters look interesting to you?